 - 1st degree felony: 5 to 99 years in prison and a fine of up to $10,000

-If convicted, these penalties can dramatically affect the course of your life if you are convicted of this crime.
-There are lasting effects after your prison sentence is completed and fines paid, a conviction can prevent you from having access to your children in a custody case, make it difficult to find a job, get approved for credit, etc. A domestic violence conviction in Houston can have severe consequences.
+These penalties can dramatically affect the course of your life if you are convicted of this crime.
+There are lasting effects after your prison sentence is completed and your fines are paid.
+A conviction can stop you from having access to your children in a custody case, make it difficult to find a job, get an approval for credit, etc. A domestic violence conviction in Houston can have severe consequences.
 Contact our law firm today.

-Our legal team is directed by lawyer Lisa Shapiro Strauss, a former chief prosecutor for a domestic violence court.
-She understands how to effectively protect your rights, because she was trained by prosecutors who focused on handling only family violence and domestic abuse cases.
-She also understands that cases involving family members are often very sensitive.
-She utilizes all of her resources to thoroughly investigate what happened and determine the best course of action.
+Our Houston domestic violence defense lawyer was a prosecutor who understands how to protect your rights.
+She was trained by prosecutors who handled family violence and domestic abuse cases.
+Lisa also knows that cases that have family members are very sensitive.
+She uses all of her resources to investigate what happened and figure out the best course of action of defending clients.